Last Updated on

 How Do the People of the USA Celebrate This Day?

 The people of the USA celebrate this special federal holiday in various special ways.
 One of the most popular ways of celebrating Independence Day is to have special meals with family and friends.
 Some people also love to cook holiday-themed delicacies to add more feel to this important day.

-Fireworks hold special importance on this day, where most people attend a large public gathering to enjoy the fireworks display, others buy their own fireworks and have cozy celebrations with their loved ones.
+Fireworks hold special importance on this day, when most people attend a large public gathering to enjoy the fireworks display, others buy their own fireworks and have cosy celebrations with their loved ones.